Ejiro Evero

-Ejiro Evero (born 6 January 1981) is an American football coach who is the defensive coordinator for the Carolina Panthers of the National Football League (NFL).
+Ejiro Evero (born 6 January 1981) is an English American football coach who is the defensive coordinator for the Carolina Panthers of the National Football League (NFL).
 He previously served as an assistant coach for the Denver Broncos, Los Angeles Rams, Green Bay Packers, Tampa Bay Buccaneers, and San Francisco 49ers.

 Early life

 Evero was born in Colchester, England, but grew up in Rancho Cucamonga, California, and attended Alta Loma High School.

 Playing career

 Evero played college football at UC Davis as a safety and was signed by the Oakland Raiders as an undrafted free agent in 2004.